chakra-ui/chakra-ui/packages/checkbox/migration.md

 </CheckboxGroup>
 ```

-- Support for responsive `direction` and `spacing`.
-This allows the group of checkboxes wrap around the parent element automagically.
+- Support for responsive `direction` and `spacing` props.
+This allows the group of checkboxes to wrap around the parent element automagically.

 ```jsx
 <CheckboxGroup